Helix Midnight mattress review in brief

 We highly rate the Helix Midnight mattress, but mattresses are subjective – you’ll have a different experience depending on your height, weight, sleeping style and a range of other factors.
 So to build a more rounded picture of what this mattress is like to sleep on, we researched hundreds of user reviews online to see what other people say about the Helix Midnight.

 Of all the reviews we saw that gave the mattress a lower score, being too soft was the number one complaint.
 Many exchanged it hassle-free for a different Helix mattress, such as the Twilight.
 Another user reported that they didn’t find it firm enough, so Helix sent them a mattress topper free of charge, which helped.
-(These mixed responses illustrate, again, that firmness is subjective.
-We recommend taking the Helix Sleep quiz before purchasing a Helix mattress to increase your chances of choosing the right one.)
+Meanwhile, shipping delays and delivery problems were usually cited for the smaller amount of negative reviews.

 Should you buy the Helix Midnight mattress?